-Q. If I didn’t make changes to my plan and just let it auto-renew for January, am I stuck with it for the rest of the year?
+Q. If I don’t make changes to my plan and just let it auto-renew for January, am I stuck with it for the rest of the year?

-For 2017 coverage, the deadline to pick a new plan with a January 1 effective date was December 19, 2016.
-There are likely many people who let their 2016 plans auto-renew and will find out in January that their after-subsidy premium has changed more than they expected it to.
-There will also be people who find themselves auto-renewed into a similar — but not the same — plan from their carrier, due to their 2016 plan being replaced with a new plan for 2017.
+There will be people who let their 2017 plans auto-renew and will find out in January that their after-subsidy premium has changed more than they expected it to.
+There will also be people who find themselves auto-renewed into a similar — but not the same — plan, due to their 2017 plan being replaced with a new plan for 2018.

 Open enrollment for 2016 and 2017 followed a November 1 — January 31 schedule, and was slated to be the same for 2018 coverage as well.
 After that, starting with enrollment in the fall of 2018 (for 2019 coverage) it was scheduled to switch to November 1 — December 15.
 But in April 2017, HHS finalized a market stabilization rule that includes a switch to the shorter open enrollment period one year early — in the fall of 2017 instead of 2018.